-A leading NZ indie, Greenstone produces some of New Zealand and Australia’s favourite series, including long-running prime-time hits Motorway Patrol, Border Patrol, Highway Patrol, Dog Squad, Neighbours at War, Renters, Gutsful! and The Big Ward.
-Specialists in observational reality, the Greenstone team also create top-quality documentaries, including The Women Of Pike River, Decades In Colour and Keeping It Pure.
-We make drama too, most recently My Life Is Murder, starring Lucy Lawless, and action-thriller Vegas.
+A leading NZ indie, Greenstone produces some of New Zealand and Australia’s favourite series, including long-running prime-time hits Motorway Patrol, Border Patrol, Highway Patrol, Dog Squad, and Renters.
+Specialists in observational reality, the Greenstone team also create top-quality documentaries, including The Women Of Pike River, Origins, Artefact and Antartica from Above.
+We make drama too, most recently My Life Is Murder, that has completed its second series in Aotearoa, starring Lucy Lawless, the award-winning action-thriller Vegas and the winner of 2022 Asian Academy Awards Best Comedy, Kid Sister now in production for a second series.

 Greenstone is part of the CJZ Group (Sydney-based Cordell Jigsaw Zapruder) and are the largest independent producers of content in Australasia.

-For over 20 years we’ve created characters, documented histories, and captured real-life stories – around 100 documentaries in total, and more than 100 series.
-We’ve won numerous awards and made millions of people laugh, — all while achieving great ratings at the same time.
+For nearly 30 years we’ve created characters, documented histories, and captured real-life stories – around 100 documentaries in total, and more than 100 series.
+We’ve won numerous awards and continue to make millions of people laugh, with high rating content, that is agile and relevant and a favourite with New Zealand and International audiences.

 Rachel Antony, CEO

 Rachel has an extensive background in factual, entertainment and documentary production in New Zealand and internationally.More